 Sorry, you must log in to save an item.

-You hopefully have a regular skin care routine you follow every morning and evening—but you might also do certain things based on advice you’ve heard over the years.
-The thing is, there are a ton of skin care myths floating around that are probably best left alone when it comes to your beauty regimen.
+By now you likely have a regular morning skin care routine and one that you follow every evening.
+But you might also do (or skip) certain things based on advice you’ve heard over the years.
+The thing is, there are a ton of skin care myths floating around that could be dragging your beauty regimen down.
 (Yep: Whoever told you it was OK to skip the sunscreen on cloudy days was wrong!)
-It’s time to clear the air and put these myths to rest so that you can make informed decisions when it comes to caring for your skin.
+It’s time to clear the air and put these myths to rest once and for all so that you can make informed decisions when it comes to caring for your skin.
 Ready to get schooled?
-Here are eight skin care myths you need to stop believing, like, yesterday.
+Read on for nine skin care myths you need to stop believing, stat.

-When it comes to sunscreen, always choose one that’s formulated with broad-spectrum SPF, since it’ll help protect against both UVA and UVB rays.
+While we know that SPF isn’t only a necessity for long days hanging out at the beach, it turns out that broad-spectrum SPF is even necessary when the skies are gray.
+According to the Skin Cancer Foundation, you can get burned even on cloudy days.
+Spending time out in the sun sans protection can lead to damage over time and can show up down the road as visible signs of aging, such as wrinkles and dark spots.
+So yes, you need to wear sunscreen year-round no matter your skin tone.
+Choose one that’s formulated with broad-spectrum SPF to protect against both UVA and UVB rays.
 Sunscreen should be the last step in your skin care routine before applying makeup.
 If you’re short on time, consider using a moisturizer formulated with SPF, like the L'Oréal Paris RevitaLift Bright Reveal Brightening Moisturizer SPF 30, to help cut down on the number of steps in your routine.
 It’s formulated with glycolic acid, vitamin C, Pro-Retinol, and broad-spectrum SPF 30.
-Remember: Apply it at least 15 minutes prior to sun exposure and remember to reapply every two hours!
+Remember: Apply it at least 15 minutes prior to sun exposure.